List of Superman & Lois characters: Chuck Arden

 Chuck Arden (portrayed by Toby Hargrave) is a resident of Smallville who Lana once sold a small business loan to which did not turn out to be legit.
 He brought up Lana's dealings in Smallville during one of her mayoral campaign activities.

-In season four, Chuck is among the Smallville citizens that witness Doomsday throw Superman's defeated body to the Kent family.
+In season four, Chuck is among the Smallville citizens who witness Doomsday throw Superman's defeated body to the Kent family.
 He later visits Mayor Lana.
 Lois learned from Landa that Chuck figured out the Kent family's connection with Superman as he lost his wife at some point.
 Chuck was later present in the bar when Aidy decided not to take up Lex Luthor's offer to sell her land and is among those that turned down Luthor's offer $10,000,000.00 offer.
-One year later following Lex's defeat, Chuck was present at the wedding of Mayor Lang and John Henry Irons.
+One year later following Lex's defeat, Chuck attended the wedding of Lana Lang and John Henry Irons.